benouareth-abdo/OAHWR-MSHMM/ouhawr_analytic/README.md

-# OUHAWR – Offline Handwritten Arabic Word Recognition
-## Multi-Stream HMM with Explicit State Duration (MSDHMM)
+# OUHAWR – Offline Handwritten Arabic Word Recognition using Multi-Stream HMM with Explicit State Duration (MSDHMM)

 > Implementation of the analytic approach described in:
 >